somphene/somphene.github.io/teaching/calculus/index.md

 * Co-TA Aryaman Maithani's [MA 105 page](https://aryamanmaithani.github.io/tuts/ma-105/), also thanks to his tech savviness without which this page would not have existed either.
 * [Stewart](https://www.amazon.com/Calculus-7th-James-Stewart/dp/0538497815)
 * [Apostol](https://www.amazon.in/Calculus-One-Variable-Introduction-Linear-Algebra/dp/8126515198)
+* Div, curl, grad and all that (library reading section 512.9)

 ### Further Reading (beyond the scope of this course):
 * [Size of infinities](http://www.gardensofinfinity.com/)